ARTICLE Anya Kussler

 How do I keep my gravel driveway in good nick?

-You can use a low- or no-chemical product such as DENZ, plus It’s a great idea to add a herbicide or install weed-resistant landscaping fabric during the preparation stage (after you’ve removed the topsoil).
+It’s also a great idea to add a herbicide or install weed-resistant landscaping fabric during the preparation stage (after you’ve removed the topsoil).

 If you would like to discuss options and ideas for your outdoor landscaping project, please use the enquiry form on this page to provide us with your contact details.
 We will get in touch with you at a time that suits you to discuss your landscaping design and build.
 If you would like to provide us with more information about your project, we have a more comprehensive enquiry form on our "Get in touch" page too.